JuanPabloDiaz/youtube/README.md

-# Youtube
+# Vid-Box Website
-Youtube Clone

-Project developed on a Platzi Live class [link]()
+Vid-Box is a Youtube Clone project. it started as a project developed on a Platzi Live class. in which I learned new concepts.
+The site was not fully funtional or responsive and I wanted more.
+So I put some work and managed to add new features and make it what its now.
+A responsive site with a darkmode button, a hidden sidebar menu and a working Search Box that consume a youtube API.

 Project is Deployed on Vercel: [URL](https://youtube-ten-beta.vercel.app/)

-#  VidTube Website

-Website Like YouTube, Video Sharing Website Design

 Using HTML, CSS And JS